MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/new.md

 | Feature | Solution update required? |
 |----------------------------------------------------------------------------------------|------|
 | <a href="https://docs.microsoft.com/dynamics365-release-plan/2020wave2/finance-operations/dynamics365-guides/support-government-community-cloud" target="_blank">Dynamics 365 Guides Government Community Cloud</a> | No |

-> [!NOTE]
-> The Government Community Cloud (GCC) licenses will be available on Nov 1.
-GCC documentation will be available on that same date.
->
-> If you have feature requests or suggested improvements, you can send them to the [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] team at <a href="https://aka.ms/GuidesIdeas" target="_blank">https://aka.ms/GuidesIdeas</a>.

 ## October 1, 2020